-How to register a death in Australia, state by state
+How do you register a death in Australia?

 Registering a death is one of the few official steps that has to happen in the days after a loved one passes away.
-In most cases the funeral director handles it for you.
-This guide covers what is involved, who lodges it, how long you have, and what to expect in each state.
+In most cases the funeral director handles it for you, lodging with the relevant state Births, Deaths and Marriages registry.
+The deadline and the certificate fee differ in each state and territory.

 If you have just lost someone, see our first 24 hours guide before this one.
 The registration is not urgent.